ciarand/guzzle-docs/tour/http.rst

 to reconnect each time a subsequent request is sent, providing a significant performance boost to applications that need to send many HTTP requests to the same host.
 Guzzle implicitly manages persistent connections for all requests.

-All HTTP requests sent through Guzzle are sent using the same cURL multi handle. cURL will maintain a cache of persistent connections on a multi handle.
-As long as you do not override the default ``Guzzle\Http\Curl\CurlMulti`` object in your clients, you will benefit from application-wide persistent connections.
+All HTTP requests sent using the same client object will use the same cURL multi handle. cURL will maintain a cache of persistent connections on a multi handle.
 More information about cURL's internal design and persistent connection handling can be found at http://curl.haxx.se/dev/internals.html.

 Low level cURL access
 ~~~~~~~~~~~~~~~~~~~~~